- Fuel Cell Cars

 Fumasep FAAM-40 is an anion-exchange membrane - non-reinforced with low resistance, high selectivity, and high stability in acidic and caustic environment.
-The polymer backbone for this AEM is based on a hydrocarbon polymer material.
+The polymer backbone for this membrane is based on a proprietary hydrocarbon resin.

 Fumasep FAAM-40 membrane comes in either a 10cm x 10cm or 20cm x 30cm size sheet.